 Football expert Chris bland gives his verdict on four of Saturday’s big Premier League matches.
 He reckons that an in form Everton can dent Arsenal’s European hopes.
-Read on for his Premier League betting tips.
+Read on for his Premier League betting guide.

 Manchester United vs. Watford